Data security risks are clear; and organisations are vulnerable

 Data breaches and increased data security risks can sometimes be traced back to the mishandling of retired technology assets.
 There are a few key challenges to consider, including:

-Idle end-of-life IT assets
+1. Idle end-of-life IT assets

 A recent study by Blancco found that two in five organizations spend more than $100,000 per year to store unused technology hardware.
 Additionally, 18% of the study recipients have left devices somewhere on the premises with no plan of action for IT asset disposition.
 These idle devices can pose real risks, as many still have sensitive data on them.
 Furthermore, they are not often inventoried; thus, the opportunity for them to go missing is relatively high.

-Inappropriate data destruction methods
+2. Inappropriate data destruction methods

 Some companies don’t have a clear audit trail or chain of custody when it comes to data sanitization.
 This typically includes a detailed process that shows clear handoff points that are documented and audited against.
 Without these compliance and security measures in place, there’s no way to track assets throughout the various phases of the asset disposition process, including transportation to destruction facilities.

-Too much reliance on reformatting
+3. Too much reliance on reformatting

 Many companies still believe in disk reformatting as a primary protection against data breaches.
 However, reformatting doesn’t completely erase data from end-of-life devices.
 In fact, data recovery software can be used to recover deleted info.

-Use of the same procedures for SSDs and HDDs
+4. Use of the same procedures for SSDs and HDDs

 Another common misconception among 20% of global enterprises is that solid-state drives (SSDs) and hard disk drives (HDDs) can be wiped the same way.
 SSDs store data on interconnected flash-memory chips that retain data even when there’s no power.
 They are more complex to wipe or physically destroy, and standard HDD procedures aren’t thorough enough to do the job.

-Equipment destruction
+5. IT Asset and Equipment destruction

 While the decision to physically destroy an asset is different for every company, the destruction should be handled by a certified partner who understands how to compliantly destroy it.
 There are security and environmental risks to consider, including shred sizes, hazardous materials, employee health/safety issues and transboundary movement; these risks often require an experienced partner to effectively manage them.
 And then there are the economics of destroying assets; companies spend an estimated $1.7 million per year destroying devices in-house, according to the Blancco study.

-TES is entrusted by OEMs and Global 2000 organizations to address these challenges in our 38 owned locations around the world.
-TES handles all logistics services, asset tracking, secure data sanitization, testing/refurbishment, remarketing and recycling; all of these are supported by detailed reporting designed to meet the most stringent requirements.
 Our data sanitization procedures are conducted in accordance with the NIST 800-88.R1 standard, which is recognized as the current standard used by governments and companies globally.
 Beyond that standard, we also do process audits and use outside third-party auditors to ensure 100% compliance.
 We leave nothing to chance when it comes to safeguarding data and the integrity of our processes.

-TES can help your organization avoid costly pitfalls and legal liabilities during the asset disposition process.
+SK tes can help your organization avoid costly pitfalls and legal liabilities during the asset disposition process.
 We can ensure that your technology assets are processed safely, in compliance with all global regulations and in a way that’s environmentally friendly while still maximizing value recovery.